 - Government, state, county, city, and private vehicle fleets.

-A double major or a minor in Technical Sales is also available and highly recommended for those seeking automotive technical sales and/or managerial positions for a career.
+A double major or a minor in Professional Sales is also available and highly recommended for those seeking automotive technical sales and/or managerial positions for a career.

 - Minor requires 19 additional credit hours of school work